Updated: Mar 4, 2022

-This time, i’m turning leftover NIKUJAGA into baked Japanese croquette.
+In the last video, I introduced NIKUJAGA.
+This time, I’m reusing leftover NIKUJAGA and turning it into a baked Japanese croquette.

-Enjoy with multiple dishes throughout the week!
+Enjoy them with multiple dishes throughout the week!

 <BAKED JAPANESE CROQUETTE >